wso2/docs-choreo-dev/setup/mongodb/application-creation-scripts/README.md

-## Choreo MongoDB Atlas Cluster Spec Populator App Setup
+## Spec Populator MongoDB Application Creation
 #### Description

 This script creates a MongoDB application service which will update the vector db with changes to the `RESOURCE_REGISTRY_DB` database in MongoDB.